 Egg donation is not the magic bullet we would like it to be.
 Like it or not, like every medical treatment, it carries a risk of failure.
 Despite its many advantages, it can not provide a 100% guarantee of success.

 But what can cause an egg donation cycle to fail?
 To help us understand all the different factors that can impact a donation treatment’s outcome, we asked Dr Natalia Szlarb, the medical director at IVF Spain to sit down with us.

 First of all, why is egg donation so effective?
-Well, as a results of a sociocultural shift in the 1960s, it is now common for women to delay pregnancy and childbirth in favour of getting an education or establishing a career.
-As such, it’s now more common for women to become mothers in their late thirties or even forties.
+Well, as a result of a sociocultural shift in the 1960s, it is now common for women to delay pregnancy and childbirth in favour of getting an education or establishing a career.
+As such, it is now more common for women to become mothers in their late thirties or even forties.
 The problem, however, is that our bodies weren’t designed with that in mind.
 Women have a limited reproductive capability that decreases with age.
 As we get older, the eggs we produce have a higher chance of containing genetic defects.
-If fertilised, the resulting embryo carries on these defects, which significantly increases the risk of implantation failure, miscarriage, or congenital disorders such as Down syndrome.
+If fertilised, the resulting embryo carries these defects, which significantly increases the risk of implantation failure, miscarriage, or congenital disorders such as Down syndrome.